 proc sort data=Tumor out=Waterfall; by descending Response RECIST; *use RECIST code to break ties; run; data Waterfall; set Waterfall; Position + 1; /* Position = _N_ */ run; |

 The data are now ready to plot.
-It is ironic that the WATERFALL statement the SGPLOT procedure is not used to create a waterfall plot!
-Instead, use the VBAR statement to create the waterfall plot.
+Use the VBAR statement to create the waterfall plot.
 The GROUP= option enables you to color the bars according to the RECIST values.

 proc sgplot data=Waterfall; refline -0.3 / axis=y lineattrs=(pattern=shortdash); vbar Position / response=Response group=RECIST; xaxis label="Patient Number" fitpolicy=thin; yaxis label="Change from baseline (%)" values=(-1 to 1 by 0.2) valueshint; keylegend / location=inside down=2; run; |